 We’ll first explore the fortress, taking a look at the museum and then finding our way through the maze and up on to the Great Wall.

-We’ll climb up to the third tower and get a look at what’s coming up on the east side—a very steep climb up to the top towers!
+We’ll climb up to the third tower (at least) and get a look at what’s coming up on the east side—a very steep climb up to the top towers!

 Hiking back down the wall from the west side, we’ll cross over the Water Gate – an arched bridge over the river – and then start the big climb to the top.